 Llama Airforce is a great site to keep track of bribe amounts and rewards.

-Given the high cost of gas I didn’t want a bunch of random coins that I’d need to claim.
-I’d prefer more of a few select tokens I believe in.
+Given the high cost of gas, I didn’t want a bunch of random coins that I’d need to claim.
+I’d prefer more of a few select tokens I believe.